 My grandparents had a cozy pre-war ranch house with a modest dining room, where we’d gather almost every weekend when I was a kid.
-A couple years after my grandfather passed away, my grandmother sold the house along with the dining room furniture, and as time goes on, the table grows bigger in my memory.
+A couple years after my grandfather passed away, my grandmother sold the house along with the dining room furniture.
+And as time goes on, the table grows bigger in my memory.
 When I think of it now, it fills the whole room, with just enough space for chairs to surround it.
-Every weekend, the big dining room table was laden with the food my grandmother cooked, and there was almost always a big bowl of fattoush, everyone’s favorite salad.
+Every weekend, the big dining room table was laden with the food my grandmother cooked.
+And there was almost always a big bowl of fattoush in the center.

 - Total Time: 25 minutes